Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 Table Of Contents

-This model allows multiple companies or organizations to share a single model and a single configuration.
-This means that these organizations access the same hosted application, including the same hardware, operating system, network, and other components.
+This model allows multiple organizations to share a single model and a single configuration.
+The organizations access the same hosted application, including the same hardware, operating system, network, and other components.

 An organization can use the architecture as-is.
 Or, its engineers can employ an Application Programming Interface (API) to customize the SaaS with in-house or third-party tools in order to meet its software needs.